tecolicom/Text-ANSI-Fold/README.md

 head-or-end of line prohibition character is also supported.
 Set the linebreak mode to enable it.

+Since the overhead of ANSI escape sequence handling is not significant when the data does not include them, this module can be used for normal text processing with little penalty.

 Use exported **ansi\_fold** function to fold original text, with number of visual columns you want to cut off the text.